|

 because of the weather, Lavery Airlines had an unusually large number

-passengers waiting.
+of passengers waiting.
 So I

 was taken aboard a small two engine Lockheed Electra (ten or twelve passengers)